-Russian President Vladimir Putin names head of tax service as new prime minister
+Russian President Vladimir Putin engineers shakeup that could keep him in power longer

 "It looks very much like Putin is preparing to leave the presidency, whether that will take place in 2024 or even earlier, and is currently trying to create a safety mechanism for his successor in case of conflict," she wrote on Facebook.
 "Putin looks like he is counting on becoming the head of the State Council, which will get increased powers and become a key decision-making platform with input from the Presidential Administration, the government and the governors."

-Other possible options include a merger with neighboring Belarus that would create a new position of the head of a new unified state — a prospect that has been rejected by Belarusian President Alexander Lukashenko.
+Other possible options include a merger with neighbouring Belarus that would create a new position of the head of a new unified state — a prospect that has been rejected by Belarusian President Alexander Lukashenko.

 Political analyst Kirill Rogov said that Putin intends to stay in charge while re-distributing powers between various branches of government.